In today’s post I want to talk about my experience at Clarkson University Army ROTC.

-Potsdam, New York is one of the nicest places I have ever lived.
-It is true small town America.
-It’s also the coldest place I have ever lived.
-The winters were brutal.
-The town has about 17,000 people and is the home of SUNY Potsdam and Clarkson University.
+Potsdam, New York is one of the nicest places I’ve lived.
+It is small town America.
+Potsdam is also the coldest place I’ve ever been.
+The winters were brutal, but the summers, fall, and spring were exceptional.
+The town has a population of approximately 17,000 people and is the home of SUNY Potsdam and Clarkson University.
 It is located in upstate New York, between Watertown and Plattsburgh.

 The End of the Story

-In summary, my experience with the Clarkson University Army ROTC program was a fantastic experience.
+In summary, my experience with the Clarkson University Army ROTC program was fantastic.
 The facilities were top notch, the training was superb, and the instructors were second to none.
-I consider myself very fortunate to have completed the program and served my country.
-For anyone considering joining their ROTC program, I would definitely do it!
+I consider myself fortunate to graduate from their program and serve my country.
+For anyone considering joining their Army ROTC program, I would highly recommend it.

 What about you?
 Have you attended the Clarkson University Army ROTC program?
 If so, did you enjoy it?
 Leave a comment below to share your story.
 I look forward to hearing from you.